 If you’re diagnosed with gestational diabetes mellitus (GDM), it means you have elevated blood glucose levels (translation: glucose stays in the blood too long rather than being used up as an energy source).
 The incidence of gestational diabetes has risen dramatically in recent years, closely paralleling the obesity epidemic and growing numbers of type 2 diabetes, generally.

 Insulin is the hormone (produced by the pancreas) the body uses to regulate blood-sugar levels, and go figure, pregnant women need more of it — up to 2-3 times more of it — to keep their blood-sugar levels “normal.”
 It’s possible that some women, for whatever reason, don’t produce enough insulin over the course of their pregnancies.

 Another component of GDM is increased insulin resistance, courtesy of the placenta; basically, placental outputs (namely, hormones that help your baby and body grow healthily) almost all impede your body’s ability to actually use insulin.
 Result: unregulated (high) blood-sugar levels.
 Since the placenta produces more and more of these insulin-impairing hormones as your baby grows, these effects can worsen over the course of your pregnancy.

-Good news: though your insulin production may not be in your control, your diet totally is.
+Good news: though our insulin production may not be in our control, our diets totally are.